 The loss of consortium, under Maryland law and elsewhere, means the loss of society, affection, assistance and conjugal fellowship.
 It includes the loss or impairment of sexual relations.
 See Deems v.
 Western Maryland Ry., 247 Md.
 95, 100 (1967).
-A loss of consortium claim does not involve economic loss.
-The monetary value of a loss of consortium claim is determined by the jury.The Law on Loss of Consortium
+A loss of consortium claim does not involve economic loss (like, for example, household services which can be claimed separately) The monetary value of a loss of consortium claim is determined by the jury.The Law on Loss of Consortium

 - Sample Loss of Consortium Complaint